mcpar-land/bevy_fly_camera/README.md

 This is a really basic flying camera bundle and plugin for Bevy.
 It's useful for testing 3d games before you've coded your own movement system.

-Keybinds are:
+Keybinds can be edited, but the defaults are:

 - W / A / S / D - Move along the horizontal plane
-- Shift - Move downward
+- Left Shift - Move downward
 - Space - Move upward

 # Example